 General Fund - This is the State's primary operating fund.
-It is used to account for all financial resources which are not required to be accounted in other funds and which are spent for those services normally provided by the State (e.g., health, social assistance, education, etc.).
+It is used to account for all financial resources that are not required to be accounted for in other funds and that are spent for those services normally provided by the State (e.g., health, social assistance, education, etc.).